Curriculum1.jpg

 CP 1102 Foundations of Chiropractic Principles and Practice

-The historical and modern principles of chiropractic patient centred care; relevant topics pertaining to philosophy, theories, education, legislation, diversity, leadership and business; and a foundation of the chiropractic paradigm are presented and explored.
+The historical and modern principles of chiropractic patient-centred care; relevant topics pertaining to philosophy, theories, education, legislation, diversity, leadership and business; and a foundation of the chiropractic paradigm are presented and explored.
 Reflection on all of this is encouraged as students develop their professional identity.

 CT 1102 Chiropractic Skills I

-CT 1105 Rehabilitation in Chiropractic Practice I
+CT 1106 Disability and Rehabilitation for Chiropractic Practice I

 DI 1101 Diagnostic Imaging Interpretation for Chiropractic Practice I